Grant WriterBeloved Streets of America

 IAW is working for reforms necessary for the realization of gender equality and women’s human rights globally.

-The internship will take place at the Secretariat Office of the IAW in Athens of GREECE.
+IMPORTANT!
+The internship will take place at the Secretariat Office of the IAW in Athens of GREECE, not Athens, GA (US).
 The intern will be doing administrative and research work to support the work of the IAW.

 ResponsibilitiesFollow developments concerning violations of women's human rights all over the world on many different subjects: